 Given the choice between hiking or driving up Mt.
 Greylock, I have to say our choice to drive up was a good one.
 Ascending Massachusetts’s highest mountain, I kept wondering if J.K.
 Rowling had chosen the Berkshires as the seat of American wizardry education with purpose or from a quick google search to find a tall summit near Harvard and Yale.

 She placed Ilvermorny School of Witchcraft and Wizardry at the top of Mt.
 Greylock, and as we approached the monument at its summit I wondered whether she attended the Williamstown Theatre Festival one summer or visited Mass MOCA?
 The Berkshires can bewitch anybody.

-North Adams has two primary destinations for families, Mass MOCA, and the Porches Inn, both musts for families.
+North Adams holds an unrivaled experience for families: Mass MOCA.
 It takes little effort to engage children at the Mass MOCA compared to any other museum.
 With gallery spaces the size of football fields, the scale of the museum and its work captures the attention of children easily.
-The kid center inside is well designed to entertain families before or after gallery visits, or hikes, since the distance isn’t insignificant.

 The kid center, Kid Space, inside is complimentary to visit and well designed to entertain families before or after gallery visits.
 Children can choose from a variety of projects to complete inspired by the the permanent and temporary exhibits.

 Both its on-site cafeteria and the adjacent sit down restaurant, Gramercy Bistro, offer some of the better meals in town.